redeclipse/oldsvnbf/data/textures/readme.txt

 dead.png, dominated.png, dominating.png, flag.png, and melee.png
     Created from images located at http://www.openclipart.org/
     Released as Public Domain Royalty Free Clipart

+zoom.png
+    Created by Theso, posted at http://www.quadropolis.us/node/2680
+    Use it however you wish, but credit would be greatly appreciated.

+contact: johniwas@gmail.com

 All other files in this directory are:
     (C) 2007-2010 Blood Frontier Team, all rights reserved.